-The Mayor of Causeway Coast and Glens Borough Council has applauded all those who contribute to community life across the area.
+The Mayor of Causeway Coast and Glens Borough Council has paid tribute to the resilience of local communities in a special Christmas message.